The b-functions of semi-invariants of quivers: b-functions of semi-invariants of quivers

+First, we introduce some terminology for reflection functors, that is, castling transforms in the quiver setting (for details, see \cite[VII.5.]{elements}).
 Throughout, let $Q$ be a quiver without oriented cycles.
 Given any vertex $i\in Q_0$, we form a new quiver $c_i Q$ by reversing all arrows that start or end in $i$.
 An ordering of $i_1,\dots,i_n$ of the vertices of $Q$ is called admissible if for each $k$ the vertex $i_k$ is a sink for $c_{i_{k-1}}\dots c_{i_1} Q$.
 In such case, it is easy to see that $c_{i_n}\dots c_{i_1}Q=Q$.
 Since $Q$ has no oriented cycles, $Q$ has admissible orderings, and we fix one.
 For $x\in Q_0$, we take the following the linear map of dimension vectors that we denote by the same letter

 Also, let $c=c_{i_n}\cdots c_{i_{1}}$ be the Coxeter transformation.
 It is independent on the choice of the admissible ordering.
-As a matrix, we have that $c=-E^{-1} E^t$, where $E$ denotes the Euler matrix of $Q$.
+As a matrix, we have that $c=-E^{-1} E^t$, where $E$ denotes the Euler matrix of $Q$ corresponding to the Euler product.

-Suppose $x$ is a sink, $\beta_x\neq 0$.
+The fact that the reflection functors are particular cases of castling transforms has been noted in \cite{kac}.
+Namely, let $x$ be a sink with $c_x(\beta)_x\geq 0$.
+Then using the notation from Section \ref{sec:cast}, we put

 The isomorphisms from (\ref{eq:isom}) translate into the quiver setting as: